sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

 If you select “no longer meet entry criteria”, SendGrid will check to make sure a recipient is still on the entry criteria list before sending *each* email in the series.
 If they aren’t they won’t get the email.
-At this time, the only way for someone to not meet the entry criteria is to be deleted from the list previously specified.
-For more information, see [link text]({{root_url}}/#edit-or-remove-contacts)
+For more information on deleting contacts or removing them from lists, see [link text]({{root_url}}/#edit-or-remove-contacts).

 </call-out>